The Clear Edge

 • Still can’t grow revenue

-When all indicators present = founder leverage maxed, team leverage required.
+When all indicators are present, founder leverage is maxed and team leverage is required.

 • Revenue decoupled from your hours (team executes)